jstapels/jay-helpers/README.md

-# jay-macros
+# jay-helpers
-A Foundry VTT module that will automatically create macros for a selected token.
+A Foundry VTT module that has a bunch of my useful hacks.